koyui/Cunkaixin-Homepage/content/publication/conference-paper/index.md

 # date: '2013-07-01T00:00:00Z'
 # doi: ''
 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: 'November,2023'
 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
 publication_types: ['paper-conference']
 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+# publication: In *Hugo Blox Builder Conference*
-publication_short: In *ICW*
+publication_short: In *CVPR2024*
 abstract: In this paper, we present I’m-HOI, a monocular scheme to faithfully capture the 3D motions of both the human and object in a novel setting, using a minimal amount of RGB camera and object-mounted Inertial Measurement Unit (IMU).
 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.